donuuthan/dental-ml-retraining/APPOINTMENT_ID_DEDUPLICATION.md

 ```

 The script will:
-1. Load all synthetic CSV files (or fallback to original)
+1. Check if real Firebase data exists
+2. If real data exists: Use ONLY real data (skip synthetic CSVs)
+3. If no real data: Use synthetic CSVs for initial training
-2. Export new data from Firebase
+4. Export new data from Firebase (if configured)
-3. Combine all data sources
-4. Remove duplicates based on `appointmentId` only
+5. Remove duplicates based on `appointmentId` only
-5. Train the model with the cleaned dataset
+6. Train the model with the cleaned dataset

 ### Logging